JoelStansbury/widgetron/README.md

    - Additional packages can be added to the `run` dependencies ([meta.yaml#L22](https://github.com/JoelStansbury/widgetron/blob/main/src/widgetron/templates/recipe/meta.yaml#L22)) via the `-deps` parameter. e.g. `widgetron -f my_notebook.ipynb -deps numpy my_conda_package scipy`.
    - These packages must be found either on `conda-forge` or in `local` (will add a `-c` arg soon)
 5. Builds an installer
+   - The conda-package from step 4 includes a start menu shortcut to launch app

 ## Usage
 ```bash